Dave Hamilton and Andrew Orr join host Kelly Guimont to discuss setting up new gear and picks for those new iPhones and iPads.

 In this special holiday edition of BGM, Charlotte and I chat about our favorite Christmas movies and what makes them so great for us.
 There are also some honorable mentions.
 We finish with a diagnosis of Apple TV+ The Morning Show.

-It doesn’t matter if you’re into Christmas, Hanukkah, Festivus, Solstice, or any end-of-the-year holiday.
-The Mac Observer hopes this weekend is a wonderful time for you, and that you get to take a day or two off to relax.
+Regardless of the holiday you’re celebrating, The Mac Observer hopes this weekend is a wonderful time for you, and that you get to take a day or two off to relax.
 We’re taking Tuesday off, but we’ll be back on Wednesday, December 26th, with our iPhone, iPad, and Mac coverage, along with a fresh TMO Daily Observations episode, too.

 The holidays are just around the corner, and kids are wondering what Santa has been up to, or when he’ll deliver to their house.